-One of the most exciting parts of traveling is enjoying the various foods that you come across on your journey.
-While in the Azores this should be no exception!
-The Azores islands are a group of sustainable islands that flourish in their natural beauty and produce some of the most delicious fruits and vegetables.
-Living on an island you have to become either very resourceful or very resilient.
-The importance of local production is something that always has been of great importance to the people of the Azores.
-On my journey to discover the best of the Azores I decided to start on the big island of Sao Miguel.
+One of the most exciting parts of traveling is enjoying the various foods you encounter on your journey.
+While in the Azores, this should be no exception!
+The Azores islands are a group of sustainable islands that flourish in their natural beauty and produce some of the most delicious fruits and vegetables—living on an island.
+You have to become either very resourceful or very resilient.
+The importance of local production always has been of great significance to the people of the Azores.
+On my journey to discover the Azores’ best, I decided to start on the big island of Sao Miguel.
 Here is a nature lovers paradise you are exposed to some of the local sweet treats that make this island’s festival season a busy one.

 - The sweet corn on the cob of Furnas.
-Located in Furnas is a small stand where locally grown corn on the cob is boiled and cooked deep underground in the natural volcanic heat of the island.
-I don’t know if it is the delicious sweet corn or the method in which it is prepared but this is one of the best corn on the cobs you will ever eat.
-You can add butter or salt if you want but the sweet flavor is just as delicious.
-The cobs of corn are on average 1-2 euros for 1 and they are the perfect treat while admiring the geysers and hot springs of Furnas.
+Located in Furnas is a small stand where locally grown corn on the cob is boiled and cooked deep underground in the island’s natural volcanic heat.
+I don’t know if it is the delicious sweet corn or the method in which it is prepared, but this is one of the best corn on the cobs you will ever eat.
+You can add butter or salt if you want, but the sweet flavor is just as delicious.
+The cobs of corn are on average 1-2 euros for one, and they are the perfect treat while admiring the geysers and hot springs of Furnas.